dart-lang/site-www/src/_guides/get-started.md

 ## Get help

-There are a number of communities and platforms where you can ask, or answer, Dart related questions.
+There are a number of communities and platforms where you can ask, or answer, Dart-related questions.
 For a list, see [Community and Support](/community/).

 <div style='clear:right'></div>